-Lubowitz Consulting is proud to work with small businesses driven to inject some good into the world.
-‘Spotlight on Business’ is our way of celebrating great Canadian small businesses, especially those that make it a priority to give back to their local communities.
+Lubowitz Consulting is proud to work with businesses driven to inject some good into the world.
+‘Spotlight on Business’ is our way of celebrating great Canadian businesses that make it a priority to give back to their local communities.

 Within a few kilometers of our home base is a place called Yummi Café Laundromat.
 Like many small businesses in Canada, the laundromat has been hit hard by the pandemic and has experienced financial losses.
 That’s what makes what happened next even more surprising.